IanFletcher1Spatial/strigo-lab-exercises/9-publish-a-workspace-to-fme-server-and-run-it/exercise.md

 <head><base target="_blank"> </head>

 #### 1\.
 Open FME Workbench
-In FME Workbench, open the AddressesToNotify.fmwt workspace that is attached to this article.
-If you completed the [Getting Started with FME Desktop tutorial](https://community.safe.com/s/article/getting-started-with-fme-desktop-translate-data-be), it is the same final workspace (GettingStarted-WriteData.fmwt).\
+In FME Workbench, open the C:\FMEData2021\Resources\GettingStarted\Workspaces\GettingStarted-WriteData-Begin.fmwt.
+If you completed the [Getting Started with FME Desktop tutorial](https://community.safe.com/s/article/getting-started-with-fme-desktop-translate-data-be), it is the same final workspace (GettingStarted-WriteData-Begin.fmwt).\
 ![WorkspaceOverview.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKMh&feoid=00N30000006n8wU&refid=0EM4Q00000292lQ)

 This workspace reads in water service areas for the City of Surrey, in British Columbia, then a Tester transformer is used to select the service area with a status of RED.
 Then using a SpatialFilter, it selects all the addresses that are within the RED water service area.
 After cleaning up the attributes with an AttributeManager, the customer addresses that are affected are written out to an Excel spreadsheet to be manually notified.